tm-a-t/TGPy/docs/tgpy/basics/code.md

 </TGPy>

-Otherwise, all computed values will be returned automatically:
+Otherwise, the value of the last expression will be returned automatically:

 <TGPy>